Jump to Sections:

 they usually throw it out at the sorting facility.
 Plus, it's rarely clean enough.

-Option 2: City of New Orleans Recycling Center Drop Off at 2829 Elysian Fields on Saturdays, 8am - 1:00pm.
-Same as above.
+Option 4: City of New Orleans Recycling Center Drop Off at 2829 Elysian Fields on Saturdays, 8am - 1:00pm.

 New Orleans EMR Mid City (Southern Recycling) Scrap Metal at 2525 Lafitte Ave.: Accepts only aluminum and steel cans like those mentioned above